 We do have a lot of customers who come in the week before Memorial Day and they say, “I’m getting ready to open.
 I’m going to have a party this weekend and I want everything to look good.”
 Then they take the cover off and it’s a mess.
 So, the earlier the better.
 It’s just going to be easier overall.

-Here is a step by step planning guide that is also available in each of our stores for opening your pool.
+Here is a step-by-step planning guide that is also available in each of our stores for opening your pool.
 We also offer our Prestige Pool Maintenance to get your pool in tip-top shape.
 Stop in any Goodall Pools location to learn more.